matplotlib/matplotlib/doc/faq/installing_faq.rst

 the problem, depending on which Python you wanted to use, consider reinstalling Python.org Python, or check your homebrew or macports setup.
 Remember that the disk image installer only works for Python.org Python, and will not get picked up by other Pythons.
-If all these fail, please contact the mailing list.
+If all these fail, please let us
+know: see :ref:`reporting-problems`.

 Windows Notes
 =============